-Here, we consider $X$ as the reconstructed ambient space equipped with the Euclidean metric $d_X(\mathbf{x},\mathbf{x}')=\|\mathbf{x}-\mathbf{x}'\|_2$, which contains the embedded image $F(M)$ on which the push-forward measure $\mu:=F_{\#}\nu$ is supported.
-There are several benefits of this time-delay map, most notably that, given a hidden chaotic attractor, applying successive time delays with a suitable lag value $\tau$ yields a reconstruction of the hidden dynamical system which we can only partially observe.
-Takens' embedding theorem guarantees that for a generic observer $h$ and a sufficiently large dimension, the map $F$ is an embedding.
+and is one of the most popular choices for system reconstruction.
+Here, $\mathcal{X}$ denotes the reconstructed space equipped with the Euclidean metric $d_\mathcal{X}(\mathbf{x},\mathbf{x}')=\|\mathbf{x}-\mathbf{x}'\|_2$.
+This construction has several benefits, and most notably, Takens' embedding theorem guarantees that for a generic observable $h$ and a sufficiently large embedding dimension, the time-delay map is an embedding.

-However, there is a sharp conflict between the ideal mathematical theorem and the physical constraints in practical use.
-The spirit of genericity in Takens' theorem means that the exceptional set of measurement functions which induce non-embedding time-delay maps is negligible in a topological sense (Baire category).
-Any inadequate candidate can be avoided by an arbitrarily small smooth perturbation, which is convenient for existence proofs, but limited in practical use when a fixed, given measurement function generates the dataset.
-For example, the exceptional set can be dense while still meagre, meanwhile the good set is generic.